PRINCIPLES OF ACTION 1

 We influence and engage decision-makers at local, national, and international levels:

-• Our advocacy is grounded in our technical expertise and operational experience, as well as our understanding of the challenges faced by the countries where we work.
+- Our advocacy work is grounded in our technical expertise and operational experience, as well as our understanding of the challenges faced by the countries where we work.
 It is evidence-based, drawing on our knowledge production and operational research results.
 This approach enables us to develop compelling arguments for changes in health policies.

 Our advocacy is twofold:

-• at a global level, to participate in the promotion of relevant approaches to health and international solidarity issues (right to health, equitable access to quality health services, global health financing and governance mechanisms).
+- At a global level: to participate in the promotion of relevant approaches to health and international solidarity issues (right to health, equitable access to quality health services, global health financing and governance mechanisms).

 0